Why Use WordPress? A Comprehensive WordPress Review

 Hostinger offers shared hosting plans at competitive prices ‒ perfect for people who are new to the web development world and are looking to create a simple website.

 All shared hosting plans, costing between $0.99-$3.99/month, come with a free SSL certificate and email addresses.
-The Premium and Business plans include free domain registration in the first year.
+The Premium and Business plans include a free custom domain extension in the first year.

 Alternatively, you can opt for our WordPress hosting for WordPress-optimized features and tools.
 You’ll get access to Jetpack integration, dedicated WordPress support, and a one-click WordPress installer, among other perks.
 Prices range from $1.59-$11.59/month.